imanprs/beautiful-jekyll/index.md

 Please feel free to navigate the links on the navigation bar above, and contact links below.

-<sub>As it is a one-time thing, I am not encorporating any blog posts at the moment.<\sub>
+<sub>As it is a one-time thing, I am not encorporating any blog posts at the moment.</sub>